-Philip B. Hawkins was appointed Vice President of the Company and Division Manager of TRS-RenTelco in June 2007.
-He previously served as Manager, Financial Planning and Analysis from June 2004 to June 2007.
+Philip B. Hawkins was appointed Vice President and Division Manager of Mobile Modular in November 2011.
+He previously served as Vice President and Division Manager of TRS-RenTelco from June 2007 to November 2011 and also held the role of Manager, Corporate Financial Planning and Analysis from June 2004 to June 2007.
 Mr. Hawkins was a Senior Business Analyst for Technology Rentals and Services (TRS), an electronics equipment rental division of CIT Technologies Corporation from December 2003 until TRS was acquired by the Company in June 2004.
 He previously served as Director of Portfolio Management and held other leadership roles with Dell Financial Services from April 1999 to December 2003.
 Mr. Hawkins received B.S. degrees in Accounting, Finance and Computer Information Systems from Arizona State University.